gezalore/designbench/docs/source/import.rst

 Private benchmarks
 ------------------

-If you wish to use a private benchmark with designbench, you can follow the steps above to create a design subdirectory and design descriptor the same way as described, except you are recommended to symlink the subdirectory under the ``designs/`` directory, instead of moving it there directly.
-This way you can manage the external design subdirectory in whatever way you need to while making designbench aware of its existence.
+If you wish to use a private benchmark with RTLMeter, you can follow the steps above to create a design subdirectory and design descriptor the same way as described, except you are recommended to symlink the subdirectory under the ``designs/`` directory, instead of moving it there directly.
+This way you can manage the external design subdirectory in whatever way you need to while making RTLMeter aware of its existence.